-- 85. The misdemeanor Judges, voting en banc as an administrative body, promulgated a money bail schedule that applies to misdemeanor arrestees, see Exhibit 7 (bail schedule for misdemeanor arrestees). - 86.
-The felony Judges, voting en banc as an administrative body, promulgated a money bail schedule that applies to felony arrestees, see Exhibit 8 (bail schedule for felony arrestees). - 87.
-The bail schedules are the exclusive means for determining conditions of pretrial release for arrestees who are taken to the Dallas County Jail. - 88.
-The bail schedules require Magistrates to impose secured money bail in every case. - 89.
-The misdemeanor bail schedule states explicitly that "[a]ll bonds are cash or surety unless otherwise specified by the Judge." - 90.
+- 70. During each "arraignment," a Magistrate sets money bail amounts according to the predetermined money bail schedules promulgated by the Defendant Judges. - 71.
+The misdemeanor Judges, voting en banc as an administrative body, promulgated a schedule that applies to misdemeanor arrestees, see Exhibit 7 (bail schedule for misdemeanor arrestees). - 72.
+The felony Judges, voting en banc as an administrative body, promulgated a schedule that applies to felony arrestees, see Exhibit 8 (bail schedule for felony arrestees). - 73.
+The bail schedules are the exclusive means for determining conditions of pretrial release for arrestees who are taken to the Dallas County Jail. - 74.
+The bail schedules require Magistrates to impose secured money bail in every case. - 75.
+The misdemeanor bail schedule states explicitly that "[a]ll bonds are cash or surety unless otherwise specified by the Judge." - 76.
 The misdemeanor Judges permit Magistrates to adjust the specific amount of secured money bail required, in light of only the following factors: "the nature of the offense, the safety of the complaining witness and the community, as well as ensuring the appearance of the Defendant at court settings."
+12 Id.

-Id. - 91.
-The misdemeanor Judges have not authorized Magistrates to consider ability to pay or alternative methods of reasonably assuring appearance in court. - 92.
-Upon information and belief, the misdemeanor Judges recently authorized-but did not require-Magistrates to grant release on unsecured bond if a misdemeanor arrestee is charged with a non-violent offense and has no or minimal criminal history. - 93.
+- 77. The misdemeanor Judges have not authorized Magistrates to consider ability to pay or alternative methods of reasonably assuring appearance in court. - 78.
+Upon information and belief, the misdemeanor Judges recently authorized-but did not require-Magistrates to grant release on unsecured bond if a misdemeanor arrestee is charged with a non-violent offense and has no or minimal criminal history. - 79.
 However, the Magistrates are not exercising this limited authority to consider non-financial conditions.
 The Magistrates continue their well-settled, widespread practice of requiring secured money financial conditions in every case consistent with the formally promulgated policy.
+The Magistrates do not inquire about ability to pay in any case. - 80.
+The felony bail schedule is similar to the misdemeanor bail schedule. - 81.
+As a matter of policy and practice, the Magistrates interpret the felony Judges' bail schedule to require secured money bail in every case, and the felony Judges acquiesce in that interpretation. - 82.
+The felony Judges permit Magistrates to deviate from the bail amounts "if justified by the facts of the case and the circumstances of the defendant."
+Exhibit 8. - 83.
+Whatever authority the felony judges have granted magistrates to deviate from the bail schedule, Magistrates do not use it: Magistrates have a well-settled, widespread practice of requiring secured money bail pursuant to the bail schedule. - 84.
+Magistrates do not consider an arrestee's ability to pay when determining conditions of release in misdemeanor or felony cases.

-13 A previous version of the bail schedule prohibited Magistrates from reducing the money bail amount in any case.
+12 A previous version of the bail schedule prohibited Magistrates from reducing the money bail amount in any case.